Travel The World

 Difficulty: Moderate

-Morro Dois Irmãos, or the Twin Hills, offers an incredible view of the city from its peak.
-You’ll get a great look at the favelas, Ipanema Beach, Leblon, and the iconic Christ the Redeemer statue.
-The hike starts in the favela of Vidigal, one of Rio’s most well-known neighborhoods.
+Morro Dois Irmãos, also known as the Twin Hills, offers one of the most dramatic city views in Rio.
+From the top, you can see the sprawling favelas, Ipanema Beach, Leblon, and the iconic Christ the Redeemer statue.
+The hike begins in Vidigal, one of Rio’s most well-known favelas, giving you a unique glimpse into local culture.

 Difficulty: Moderate